Lancaster, Pennsylvania: 20th and 21st centuries

 Lancaster was one of the winning communities for the All-America City award in 2000.

 In 2009, a community organization installed and began monitoring 164 closed-circuit cameras in Lancaster, which engendered some local opposition.

 On October 13, 2011, Lancaster's City Council officially recognized September 27 as Capital Day, a holiday recognizing Lancaster's one day as capital of the United States in 1777.

+Lancaster receives 20 times more refugees per capita than the rest of the United States, leading it to be dubbed "America's refugee capital" in 2015.
+Between 2005 and 2019, nearly 5,000 refugees were resettled in Lancaster.
+Lancaster announced its designation as a Certified Welcoming City in 2019.
+Nobel laureate Malala Yousafzai visited Lancaster in 2017 to honor its commitment to refugees, an experience she detailed in her book We Are Displaced.
+Lancaster City Council voted to end cooperation with U.S. Immigration and Customs Enforcement in 2024.

 Geography

 Lancaster is located in the Piedmont region of Pennsylvania.
-According to the U.S. Census Bureau, the city has a total area of 7.35 sqmi, of which, 7.23 sqmi of it is land and 0.14% is water.
+It lies slightly north of the Conestoga River, a left tributary of the Susquehanna River.
+According to the U.S. Census Bureau, the city has a total area of 7.35 sqmi, of which, 7.23 sqmi of it is land and 1.65% is water.